May 22, 2014

 Share this post:

 Lots of people and places of the Old West get spun into tales of “Pecos Bill” size proportions.
 One minute someone is a trying to make a living as a Marshal, the next they’re riding tornadoes across the Texas plains.
 Timothy Isaiah Courtright’s (a.k.a.
 “Longhair Jim”) tales since his death may not have gotten quite that large, but it might be safe to say that he was more feared after death than during his life.
-Rock Island Auction Company has some mementos attributed to the late Western gunfighter in our upcoming July Regional Firearms Auction and after reading about the man’s history we thought you might like to know it as well.
+Rock Island Auction Company had some mementos attributed to the late Western gunfighter in our July 2014 Regional Firearms Auction and after reading about the man’s history we thought you might like to know it as well.

-Tim Courtright was born in 1845 in Sangamon County, Illinois though even the earliest of these details are disputed, with birth dates ranging from 1845-1848 and some sources stating his birth took place in neighboring Iowa.
+The real Tim Courtright was born in 1845 in Sangamon County, Illinois though even the earliest of these details are disputed, with birth dates ranging from 1845-1848 and some sources stating his birth took place in neighboring Iowa.
 Though everyone seems to agree he was born in the spring.

 Courtright’s early life is even less documented than the rest of his life, though it is known that he was raised in Iowa, had four older sisters, a younger brother, and there is evidence that he enlisted in the Union Army during the Civil War.
 He served under Gen. John “Blackjack” A. Logan, also from Illinois, who would eventually serve as an Illinois state senator, a U.S. congressman, and a U.S. senator.
 Both men served together, but their futures could not have been more different.
 Logan in addition to his political service, also ran unsuccessfully as the Vice President with James Blaine (losing to Grover Cleveland in 1884), is widely considered one of the most influential people in establishing Decoration Day (now known as Memorial Day) as an official U.S. holiday, and is only one of three people mentioned in the Illinois state song.
 Courtright on the other hand… well, we’ll get to that.